ardimirzaei/ispw2022-abm-workshop/_episodes/04-casestudy1.md

 *Alternative, if you are still in the web appilication, search for the model:* ***Hotelling's Law*** *in Model Library*

-- set initial conditions of the number of stores.
-- modify price
-- modify location
-- look at revenue

 > ## Activities
 >
 > - Play around and adjust the input paramaters.
-What do you notice?
 >	- Set initial conditions of the number of stores
 >	- Modify the strategy
 >	- Change the plane
 >	- Look at the outputs
+>	- *What do you notice?*
 > - When comfortable explore the scenario questions
 >
 > > ## Scenarios